RamzeyG/Network-Automation/README.md

 # Network-Automation
-Generic SSH script to execute CLI commands on any device that can be accessed over SSH.
-But networking devices is the priority of this project
+A Generic SSH script to execute CLI commands on any device that can be accessed over SSH.
+Networking devices are the priority of this project.
+If you find a bug or want a new feature, submit an issue inthe issues tab!

-# Instalation
+# Installation
 Use the following commands to be able to run my script:

 Please use Git.